Can I Eat Expired Cooked Bacon Leftovers?

 Expert Source

-"According to the FDA, cooked bacon leftovers should be refrigerated within 2 hours of cooking at a temperature of 40°F or below and consumed within 4 days for optimal safety."
+"According to USDA guidelines, cooked bacon leftovers should be refrigerated within 2 hours of cooking and consumed within 4 days for optimal safety and quality."

 Fresh Cooked Bacon Leftovers